 Why don’t structures fall down or come apart?
 Learn all about the stuff that holds building materials together in the MT Copeland online Fasteners and Adhesives course.
 Taught by professional builder Jordan Smith, the course covers topics ranging from nails and screws to glues and epoxies.

-How to Choose an Epoxy
+How to Choose An Epoxy Adhesive

 Epoxy packaging typically describes its content’s compressive, flexural, and tensile strengths in terms of the pounds per square inch (psi) it can withstand.
 Increased strength in one area often comes at the expense of another measure.